Doping in baseball: BALCO scandal

 During this period, Bonds' trainer Greg Anderson and BALCO head Victor Conte (also connected to Jason Giambi and Canseco) were not subpoenaed in California by the House Committee for investigation.

 As a result of pressure from Congress, baseball and the Major League Baseball Players Association started applying stricter regulations and applied a zero tolerance policy in correspondence to performance-enhancing drugs.
 On August 1, 2005, Palmeiro tested positive for performing-enhancing substances and was suspended for ten days.
 Once thought to be a lock for the Baseball Hall of Fame as one of only four players to have both 3,000 hits and 500 home runs, Palmeiro's legacy has since been called into question.
 Palmeiro's career quickly plummeted, and he did not play again following the 2005 season after his contract expired.

-The Bonds controversy continues, especially now that he has surpassed the All-Time Home Run record with 762 career home runs; the media continues to pressure Bonds with questions over the issue.
-In 2006, the book Game of Shadows was published offering researched claims that Bonds' trainer was providing illegal performance enhancers to Bonds and other athletes.
-Bonds had admitted that he did use a clear substance and lotion given to him by his trainer but had no idea that they were any sort of performance enhancers.
-Bonds claimed that to his knowledge, the substances given to him were legal to treat his arthritis.

 2006 Baseball steroids investigation

 On March 29, 2006, ESPN learned that former Senator, Boston Red Sox board member, and Disney chairman George J. Mitchell would head an investigation into past steroid use by Major League Baseball players, including San Francisco Giants outfielder Barry Bonds.
 Mitchell was appointed by baseball commissioner Bud Selig in the wake of controversy over the book Game of Shadows, which chronicles alleged extensive use of performance-enhancing drugs, including several different types of steroids and human growth hormones Bonds allegedly had taken.
 Selig did not refer to Bonds by name in announcing the investigation, and many past and present players would be investigated.
 Mitchell took on a role similar to that of John Dowd, who investigated Pete Rose's alleged gambling in the late 1980s.
 However, Selig acknowledged that the book, by way of calling attention to the issue, was in part responsible for the league's decision to commission an independent investigation.
 A report of the investigation, released on December 13, 2007, named more than 80 former and current baseball players.

 On June 6, 2006, Arizona Diamondbacks relief pitcher Jason Grimsley's home was searched by federal agents.
 He later admitted to using human growth hormone, steroids, and amphetamines.
 According to court documents, Grimsley failed a baseball drug test in 2003 and allegedly named other current and former players who also used drugs.
 On June 7, 2006, he was released by the Diamondbacks, reportedly at his own request.